mrgudenheim/fftae/README.md

 - Create SEQ or xml patch

 # Limitations and Notes
-- Having two Move opcodes (such as MoveForward2 followed by MoveForward2) in a row may cause weird issues
+- Having two Move opcodes in a row (ex.
+MoveForward2() followed by MoveForward2()) may cause weird issues
 - Pointers above the max limit will not be saved in seq or xml

 # Future Improvements
 - Improve UI
-- Add and Remove animations
+- Preview animations
-- Preview animations by allowing user to load spritesheet and SHP
+- Allow editing SHPs

 # Building From Source
 This project is built with Godot 4.3